Teach your college-age child to avoid debt pitfalls, control impulse buying and create a clean credit report for life.

 Best to start with consequences, like what happens if they’re late or miss a payment, triggering high fees, higher interest rates, and a ding to their still-delicate credit score and report.
 In fact, a late payment can stay on their credit report for up to seven years1, leaving a mark well past graduation—much like a failed class during freshman year.

 And then there’s the cautionary tale of credit card debt, which can take years to pay off.
-According to a CNBC report, more than a third of U.S. college students say their credit card debt tops $1,000.2 Most students would just shrug that off, but that’s because no one has told them that a $1,000 credit card balance with a typical annual rate of 21% and a monthly minimum payment of $50 would take more than two years to pay off.3 The interest alone on this debt would be $241 by the end of those two years.
+According to a U.S. News & World Report survey, 46% of U.S. college students say they have credit card debt with 27% saying their credit card debt exceeds $2,000.2 Most students would just shrug that off, but that’s because no one has told them that a $2,000 credit card balance with a typical annual rate of 24% (according to Forbes) and a monthly minimum payment of $100 would take more than two years to pay off.3 The interest alone on this debt would be $579 by the end of those two years.
 Larger amounts at different payment rates and durations can yield even more sobering costs.
-(A number of online credit card interest calculators can help quantify the long-lasting effects of carrying even a little card debt.)
+(Online credit card interest calculators can help quantify the long-lasting effects of carrying even a little card debt.)

 Once you’ve instilled a little fear, don’t forget to communicate the positive aspects of signing up for a credit card.
 For one, your child establishes a credit history that, if handled properly, will be a huge boon once they graduate—from credit checks for their first apartment to getting financing for a car- or home-loan.

-To be sure, advice on good money habits may elicit some youthful eye-rolling, but having an open conversation about how to responsibly handle credit, as well as spending and budgeting, can have a lasting impact.
+To be sure, advice on good money habits may elicit some youthful eye-rolling, but having an open conversation about how to responsibly handle credit, as well as spending and budgeting, can have a lasting impact and leave your young adults with a stronger financial foundation as they transition out of school.